AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

 Head to the [Discord Developer Portal](https://discord.com/developers/applications), and create a new application (call it something like "AO Dev Test"), and optionally a testing server in Discord.

 In the portal, click "Bot" and add a bot.

-You'll need to enable Server Members Intent, and Message Content Intent like so:
+Enable the following intents:

+- `Server Members`
+- `Message Content`

 <div align="center">
   <figure>